makarasty/ezplural/README.md

 # ezplural
-💭 Easy Node.js module that, generates grammatically messages based on numeric input.
-Extensible, supports localization.
-Fast performance.
+💭 A lightweight Node.js module that dynamically generates grammatically correct messages based on numerical input.
+It's designed to be easily extensible and supports localization.
+The module prioritizes fast performance for efficient processing
 # Install
 `npm i ezplural`
 # Example 0